jce-caba/GtkQR/README.md

 # GtkQR
 ## Create codes easily and efficiently

-GtkQR is a library for the gtk for generating QR codes .
+GtkQR is a gtk library for generating QR codes .

 ## Features
 - versions for gtk 2,3 and 4